 During their residence at Georgetown, Fellows are expected to produce significant scholarship for publication and teach a seminar on the subject of their research as a Visiting Lecturer.
 The Fellow will also contribute to the intellectual life of the Center by participating and guest lecturing in various constitutional law courses at Georgetown, and will have the opportunity to take part in the Georgetown Law Fellows' Collaborative in preparation for the academic job market.
 The position is designed for individuals intending to enter the legal academic job market within two years.

-The Fellow will be in residence at Georgetown Law Center for a two-year period.
+The Fellow will be in residence at Georgetown Law for a two-year period.
 The Fellowship permits Fellows to complete a year of research and writing and to teach a seminar before applying for teaching positions during their second year.
 During the Fellow's tenure at Georgetown, he or she will be expected to produce at least one major academic piece of scholarship.
 The Fellow will be mentored by the faculty associated with the Center, working closely with his or her mentors in developing the major writing project.

 The Fellow will also be expected to contribute to the intellectual life of the Center in a meaningful way by participating, where appropriate, in ongoing Center projects.
 This will include attending and participating in Center programs.
 The Fellow will also have the opportunity to attend scholarly symposia, lectures, and brown bag seminars with Georgetown Law faculty, and to participate in the Georgetown Fellows' Collaborative, described below.